-Finally we can add an Aspect Guide by going to Add Tool > Frame > Aspect.
+Finally we can add an Aspect Guide to all pages simultaneously by going to Add Tool > Frame > but this time press-and-hold Aspect briefly to keep the menu up then tap the three dots under the '+'.

-This time when highlighting the '+', press down once and click to add Aspect Guides to all pages.
+Next tap the pictured icon to add Aspect Guides to all pages.